pic

 Output in REPL

 The example starkly reveals the consequences of calling the function within a for-loop.
-Now, the execution time of the slow version balloons to more than 20 seconds, while the fast version completes the task in under one second.
-Overall, this unveils the relevance of optimizing functions that are called repeatedly, where even slight improvements can have a substantial impact on performance.
+The execution time of the slow version now jumps to more than 20 seconds, while the fast version finishes in under one second.
+The outcome highlights the importance of optimizing functions that will eventually be executed repeatedly, as even minor improvements can yield a significant impact on overall performance.